acl2025-srw/acl2025-srw.github.io/index.md

 <!-- Note below is outdated, and we will update soon! -->
 ----

-!! -- We are recruiting mentors!
+!! -- We are recruiting mentors and reviewers!

 Mentoring is a great way to meet new researchers interested in your research area, and to have a positive impact on the ACL community.
 See more info in [mentoring](https://acl2025-srw.github.io/mentoring) page.
 Please fill out this form if you are interested!